greyson2121/Portfolio/Predict Future Sales Kaggle Competition/ReadME.md

 The pre processing of the data was done in R and can be found at:  https://rpubs.com/greyson21/801512

-Due to the size of the data set, using R to build the models for analysis became and untenable and inefficient.
+Due to the size of the data set, using R to build the models for analysis became untenable and inefficient.
 This process was eventually moved to python.

 The Kaggle competition and all data can be found at: https://www.kaggle.com/c/competitive-data-science-predict-future-sales/overview